kyleburnett/clipper/README.md

 #### clipper.simplify(path[, factor=1.0[, PolyFillType=EVENODD]][, callback]);

 Removes self-intersections from the supplied polygon (by performing a boolean union operation using the nominated PolyFillType).
 Polygons with non-contiguous duplicate vertices (ie 'touching') will be split into two polygons.
 Returns an array of paths.
 Please see the [SimplifyPolygon Documentation](http://www.angusj.com/delphi/clipper/documentation/Docs/Units/ClipperLib/Functions/SimplifyPolygon.htm) for examples.
+To find the orientation of a given path, use the orientation method.

 # TODO